Get the facts on drug checking – does it make drug use safer?

 Has drug checking been trialled elsewhere?

 Yes!
-Drug checking operates in ten different countries around the world.
+Drug checking operates in over twenty different countries around the world.
 The prime example would be the Netherlands, where drug checking is actually part of the government’s Drug Information Monitoring System program.
 An arrangement with the Ministry of Justice and prosecutors ensures users of the service are not arrested.
 The Dutch drug-checking services are run out of various laboratory/office locations across the country.
 Results from analyses are retained by researchers for the monitoring of trends in the illicit drug market, and used to contribute to scientific research, policy-making, policing and emergency health care.
 Austria and Portugal are two other examples of states where a drug checking service are available at music festivals and other party settings.
 Similarly, they combine drug checking with health-based information and referrals where needed.

 How does drug checking work?